Can GitHub Issues Help in App Review Classifications?: Experiment Design and Implications

+We report the results of trained review classifiers based on four algorithms, BERT, DistilBERT, RoBERTa, and ALBERT, using LOO and augmented LOO datasets in \tabref{RQ4}.
+The numbers represent the average of five LOO models, where each time one of the primary datasets is used as the test dataset, like the ``Average'' column in \tabref{RQ3_Bug} and \tabref{RQ3_Feature}.
+Bolded and underlined numbers indicate the maximum values for each algorithm and each column, respectively.
+As detailed in RQ2, the Between-App method is also employed in this experiment.
 The results obtained in various algorithms provide a consistent finding: augmenting the training dataset with processed issues can improves F1-score and recall.
 On average, using the augmented dataset increases these measures in all models except for a few cases: the F1-score in the DistilBERT models for the bug report and the feature request prediction, which have a slight decrease of 0.2 and 0.3, respectively, the recall score in the RoBERTa model for the feature request prediction, which has increased in precision and F1-scores, and the F1-score in the BERT model for the feature request prediction, which has reduced 2.4.
-As can be seen, the DistilBert algorithm has the best performance in predicting the reviews related to target classes, with an average F1-score of 58.1 among the baseline models and 57.1 among augmented models.
+As can be seen, the DistilBERT algorithm has the best performance in predicting the reviews related to target classes, with an average F1-score of 58.1 among the baseline models and 57.1 among augmented models.
 Also, the trained models based on the BERT algorithm have closer results to it.

-In addition, all maximum values of each column for the bug report/feature request correspond to classifiers fine-tuned DistilBERT and then BERT model, except for the maximum F1-score in the bug report, which belongs to the classifier trained on ALBERT using an augmented dataset.
-ALBERT classifiers have close results to DistilBERT classifiers in the bug report.
-However, they have more differences, especially for the recall score in the feature request.